-ExpressCare can be sued in any of the 8 jurisdictions in Maryland where they have locations.
-Because ExpressCare has locations in both Baltimore City and Prince George's County, prospective plaintiffs arguably have the option of filing a medical malpractice lawsuit against ExpressCare in either one of Maryland's most plaintiff friendly venues.Recent Malpractice Cases Against ExpressCare
+ExpressCare can be sued in any of the eight jurisdictions in Maryland where they have locations.
+Because ExpressCare has locations in both Baltimore City and Prince George's County, prospective plaintiffs arguably have the option of filing a medical malpractice lawsuit against ExpressCare in either one of Maryland's most plaintiff-friendly venues.Recent Malpractice Cases Against ExpressCare

-2017 - Schwartz v.
-Express Care at the Festival LLC (Harford County): This is a misdiagnosis case filed by lawyers from the Baltimore firm of Bennett & Heyman, P.A. on behalf of a Crofton woman who received treatment at the ExpressCare location in Bel Air.
+Schwartz v.
+Express Care at the Festival LLC (Harford County): This is a misdiagnosis case filed by Maryland medical malpractice lawyers on behalf of a Crofton woman who received treatment at the ExpressCare location in Bel Air.
 The woman went to ExpressCare complaining of shortness of breath and other respiratory symptoms.
 She was diagnosed with bronchitis and sent home.
 She came back to ExpressCare a few days later with similar symptoms and she is again sent home with a diagnosis of "general discomfort" and high blood pressure.
 When the symptoms continue to get worse she eventually goes to Union Memorial Hospital and she is diagnosed with very serious conditions including myocardial infarction.
-She is immediately transfer to Univ. of Md.
+She is immediately transferred to Univ. of Md.
 Shock Trauma where she is treated.
 Months later she dies from hypotension and cardiomyopathy.
 The lawsuit alleges that ExpressCare and its doctors negligently failed to diagnose her life-threatening conditions on her initial 2 visits.

-2017 - Knoerlein v.
+Knoerlein v.
 Express Primary Care (Baltimore County): This is another failure to diagnose malpractice case against ExpressCare, filed just 16 days after the Schwartz case above.
-In this malpractice claim, the plaintiff comes into the ExpressCare in Dundalk with high heart rate, short breath and low oxygen levels.
+In this malpractice claim, the plaintiff comes into the ExpressCare in Dundalk with a high heart rate, short breath, and low oxygen levels.
 He is diagnosed with asthma and sent home with a nebulizer without doing any imaging testing to rule out a pulmonary embolism.
 Later the same day he suffers a cardiac arrest and is taken to Bayview Medical Center.
 He is pronounced dead on arrival.
-It is eventually determined that he did in fact have a pulmonary embolism.
+It is eventually determined that he did have a pulmonary embolism.

 The corporate office for ExpressCare is